tjchaplin/tjchaplin.github.io/_posts/2015-03-09-The-Erlang-Diaries---Simple-Unit-Testing.md

 	@$(REBAR) clean
 ```

-Now to run the tests we simply use make:
+To run the tests simply use make:

 ```
 $ make test